HouseOfTweets/HouseOfTweets.github.io/__README__.md

 It is too much trouble to incorporate all the requirements by GDPR/DSGVO, so we decided to take the website down.
 Note that this project ended in May 2017 anyway.

-Sadly, GitHub Pages doesn't let us take down this website entirely, so this is what we chose to do instead.

 You can find the readily accessible website in the git history.
 To reproduce the website locally: